 Sabian is not that old - was formed back in 1981.
 Fun Fact; it was founded by Robert Zildjian, one of Zildjian's owners.
 They are known to produce quality cymbals for both professionals and beginners.

 They were founded back in the 50s and have produced some of the best cymbals since then.
 They're known for their experimentation with different cymbal alloys!

 Q: What is the best size for a cymbal?

-Q: Can I use a bigger drum kit on a smaller cymbal?
+Q: Can I use a smaller cymbal with a large drum kit?

 A: The summary of this buying guide; as long as your cymbal sits well with your band, orchestra, or the sound you are trying to achieve, you're good!